krussll/tarothappy/_posts/2020-09-12-aero-groove-lawn-bowls-review.md

 categories: [ review, bowls ]
 image: assets/images/aero-groove-lawn-bowls-review.jpeg
 description: "4 reasons to buy/NOT buy Aero Groove lawn bowls"
+last_modified_at: 2021-06-02
 ---

 <div class="overview" markdown="1">

-We spent  8.5 hours reading reviews from experts and users.
-In summary, this is what other bowlers think:
+I spent 17 hours playing with a set of Quantums as well as reading reviews from experts and other users.
+In summary, this is what other I think.

 3 reasons to buy:
 * Great allrounder.
 Can be played indoors and outdoors